 Purchase a processing ticket.
 Ship your green prints, code, and form.
 Receive your now metal parts.
 All completed quickly and easily with MatterHackers' BASF Ultrafuse 316L Processing Ticket.

 SUPPORT FROM START TO FINISH

 You purchase a ticket and ship your prints; MatterHackers assists in the process every step of the way.
 Our staff works closely with both you and DSH to ensure the communication regarding your order, delivery, their processing and the return goes as smoothly as possible.
 Our system handles the logistics to ensure both parties are on the same page.
 Debinding and sintering can be a complicated process if unfamiliar with the procedures required to figure out the right method and price for you.
 That's why we present MatterHackers' BASF Ultrafuse 316L Processing Tickets—a method that streamlines the basic debinding and sintering process quickly and conveniently for both the customer and manufacturer.

-DSH has Debinding and Sintering runs scheduled every other Tuesday, on the 2nd and 4th week of every month.
+DSH has Debinding and Sintering runs scheduled every other Tuesday, on the 2nd and 4th week of every month, and parts need to have arrived to DSH on the Friday before.
 See the schedule below for the days when they will run any properly packaged and shipped Ultrafuse 316L parts they have received.
 What counts as properly packaged and shipped parts?
 Check out our "How to Prepare Ultrafuse 316L Parts for Debinding and Sintering" guide.

 At MatterHackers we pride ourselves in offering various quality products and services for every maker.
 Our well-knowledged staff diligently provides friendly service, advice and support on all of our products and services that streamline the 3D printing experience to customers of every experience level.
 Still have questions about BASF Ultrafuse 316L Processing Ticket?
 Feel free to give our experts a call.